ArlynGajilanTR/ShiftSmart/CONTRIBUTING.md

 - ✅ **Authentication** - Valid/invalid tokens
 - ✅ **Authorization** - Proper role checks
 - ✅ **Database** - Correct queries, transactions

+**Goal:** Every feature should have automated tests.
+Manual testing should only be needed for initial exploration.

 ---